 And these are just the basic functions you need.

-Where can you find this mythical perfect online Chinese dictionary?
-Start with the five on our list!
+To find this mythical perfect online Chinese dictionary, start with the five on our list!

 文林‧免费版 (Wén lín‧miǎnfèi bǎn) — Wenlin Free Edition

 Are you a student?
 A teacher?
 A near-fluent speaker?
 Wenlin is a go-to for every (aspiring) sinologist.
 You probably wouldn’t download Wenlin if you only need to translate something basic from time to time.
 You’ll want to use it during class or while translating extensive texts, rather than when walking around Beijing or ordering in a Chinese restaurant.